swaralipaygude/DP-Sequence-Alignment/README.md

 # DP-Sequence-Alignment
-Implementation of two versions of Dynamic Programming solution(basic and efficient) to the Sequence Alignment problem.
+Implementation of two versions of Dynamic Programming solution(basic and memory efficient) to the Sequence Alignment problem.

 <h3> INPUT </h3>